-The aim of the Showcase is to raise awareness of the inspirational activity that goes on in our Faculty relating to Social Responsibility and to demonstrate the important contribution our staff and students make to social and environmental impact, ‘making a difference’, and to hopefully inspire others to do the same.
+The Better World Showcase aims to raise awareness of the inspirational activity that goes on in our Faculty relating to Social Responsibility and to demonstrate the important contribution our staff and students make to social and environmental impact, ‘making a difference’, and to hopefully inspire others to do the same.

 The winners in each category were:

 |Outstanding benefit to society through research||Carly McLachlan, Jaise Kuriakose, Kevin Anderson and John Broderic|

 |Outstanding benefit to society through research||Gianfranco Pincetti Zuniga, Laura Richards and David Polya|

 |Outstanding teaching and learning innovation in social responsibility||Catherine Walton, Laura Richards, David Polya and Yin Tun|

 |Outstanding contribution to social enterprise||Love For The Streets Team|

 |Outstanding public engagement initiative||The Team of Project Malawi 2018|

 |Outstanding public engagement initiative||Adrian Harwood and Alistair Revell|